YANGZX22/Voot/readme.md

   - Resizable and movable overlay for seamless multitasking.

 - 📱 **Desktop Widgets**
-  - **Control Card**: Start/stop translation directly from the home screen.
+  - **Control Card**: Start/stop subtitle and interpretation directly from the home screen.
   - **Token Card**: Monitor your API token usage without opening the app.

 - 💡 **Simple UI, ArkTS only**